Seven-112/react-native-dynamic-text-loading/README.md

 | textStyle        |  style  |       default        | set your own style for text                                                                |
 | numberOfLines    | number  |          2           | RECOMMENDED!
 Do NOT change the number of lines, users cannot read long texts below 1.5 sec |

-## Author

-FreakyCoder, kurayogun@gmail.com

-## License

-React Native Dynamic Text Loading Library is available under the MIT license.
-See the LICENSE file for more info.